-In all cases, where an applicant is to undertake a teaching role of any kind (this may include non-teaching staff if they plan, prepare and deliver lessons and assess and report on pupils without supervision of a qualified teacher) a Prohibition Order check will be made.
-It is anticipated that this will be performed at the shortlisting stage, but it will, in any case, be carried out before any offer of employment is made.
+4.1 In all cases, where a candidate is to undertake a teaching role of any kind (this may include non-teaching staff if they plan, prepare and deliver lessons and assess and report on students without supervision of a qualified teacher) a Prohibition Order check will be made.
+It is anticipated that this will be performed at the shortlisting stage, but it will, in any case, be carried out before any unconditional offer of employment is made.